ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 ```

 1. Navigate to `cd tools/access-management`, you will get the `permissions.sh` file.
-2. You need to login to the IBM Cloud with your API key.
+2. Login to the IBM Cloud with your API key.
 Run the following command:

     ```pre
     ibmcloud login --apikey <YOUR_API_KEY> -g <RESOURCE_GROUP>